ros-industrial/industrial_training/gh_pages/_source/demo1/Create-pick-moves.rst

 Create Pick Moves
 =================

-  The gripper moves through three poses in order to do a pick: Approach, target and retreat.
+  The gripper moves through three poses in order to do a pick: approach, target and retreat.
 In this exercise, we will use the box pick transform to create the pick poses for the :abbr:`TCP (Tool Center Point)` coordinate frame and then transform them to the arm's wrist coordinate frame.